 Day 11: Farewell from Darwin

-Say farewell to your fellow travellers when your holiday comes to an end after breakfast.
+Bid Farewell to your fellow travellers after breakfast when your Outback Safari comes to an end.

 |Meals:||10 breakfasts, 6 dinners|